temporalio/helm-charts/README.md

 This configuration consumes limited resources and it is useful for small scale tests (such as using minikube).

 Note: It used to be possible to install Temporal with just Cassandra.
 Since Temporal 1.21, this is no longer supported.
-Cassandra is not supported as a visibility store, so ElasticSearch or an SQL store must be enabled.
+Cassandra is not supported as a visibility store, so Elasticsearch or an SQL store must be enabled.

 Below is an example of an environment installed in this configuration: